4ra1n/code-encryptor/doc/README.md

 The current encryption and decryption algorithm includes:

-- Multiple bitwise operations implemented in assembly, byte swapping, and more.
+- Multiple bitwise operations, byte swapping, and more.
 - Based on the `XXTEA` algorithm with multiple rounds of encryption.
 - Supports custom keys for further protection.